VictorKwong/AccessProject/README.md

 - When user click upgrade, It will check cost materials, reduce it and add an upgrade time clock to the database server.
 - using formula UpgradeTime - (Date.Now() - upgradeTimeStart) can get the remain time upgrade (RTU).
 When RTU is less than or equal to 0, it will refresh the page + accountData check upgrade status and update all information, and do a final UpdateOne Check.
 (Expand Version)
 - Once click "Collect all" button, It redirects to post /collectAllResource page and it will stick with windows.location.reload() when building is finished upgrade.
 To resolve this, change windows.location.reload() to redirect the url page origin + "/account".
 - Can you collect resource during upgrade?
-Yes, after finished upgrade it will change the
+Yes, after finished upgrade it
+- *If upgrading a building, log off, and re-log your account after building is finished upgrading.

 - DailyReward System